 This project seeks to develop a new paved trail from the existing rail-trail terminus at Teton Creek south of Driggs to the newly constructed shared use path in the Huntsman Springs development at Bates Road.
-Property acquisition or easement negotiations will be necessary to route the trail along the historic railroad grade.
-Four to five parcels appear to have reverted back to adjacent landowners and one barn has been built atop the historic railroad grade.
-The project would provide a more direct connection to the downtown Driggs shops, restaurants and the newly developed rail trail in the Huntsman Springs development.
+Property acquisition or easement negotiations will be necessary to route the trail along, or parallel to, the historic railroad grade.
+The project would provide a more direct connection to downtown Driggs shops, restaurants and the newly developed rail trail in the Huntsman Springs development.